SiddharthaSauravGogoi/SiddharthaSauravGogoi/README.md

 ### Hi there 👋

-I'm Siddhartha.
-I currently work as a Software Developer and my work revolves around the JavaScript ecosystem.
-I tend to work with the MERN stack (mostly) and my interests lie on frontend development with ReactJS.
-Apart from programming, I like to read Light Novels and watch animes.
-If you have any queries, do not hesitate to hit me up!

-#### Few things about me
+- :computer: I work as a Software Dev mainly with JavaScript.
+- :pencil: I like coding on the frontend more than the backend.
+Especially ReactJS.
-- 🌱 I’m currently learning **Computer Vision**
+- 🌱  I’m currently learning **Computer Vision** & **GraphQL**.
-- 👯 I’m looking to collaborate on any projects (hmu!!)
+- :neckbeard: I'm practice competitive programming whenever I get time.
-- 🤔 I’m looking for help with **Architecure** & **System Design**
+- 🤔  I’m looking for help with **Architecure** & **System Design**.
+- 👯  I’m looking to collaborate on any projects (hmu!!).
 - 💬  Ask me about anything, I'll try to help.
+- :pencil2: I blog about #100DaysOfCode journey and random learnings [here](https://siddharthasauravgogoi.in/blog)
+- :email: You can reach me at [siddharthasauravgogoi.in](https://siddharthasauravgogoi.in)